-- The motion-to-render-to-photon loop runs from the glass to the edge and hence includes in total 4 wireless links.
+- The motion-to-render-to-photon loop runs from the Glasses to the edge and hence includes in total 4 wireless links.
 It is expected that for proper performance when used for split rendering, a stable and constant delay end to end link needs to be setup.